 Bannertown seniors to meet Wednesday

-Linda LaVada, president, opened the meeting with the Pledge of Allegiance.
+President Carl Edwards opened the meeting with the reciting of the Pledge of Allegiance.

-Lorrie Valk, secretary, and Joan Bezio, treasurer, gave their reports and they were accepted.
+Lorrie Valk, secretary and Joan Bezio, treasurer gave their reports and were accepted.

 The next meeting is scheduled for Wednesday, and speakers will be present from National Grid.
 The cookie committee for that day will be Evie Leach and Janet Betler.
 Bingo will be played.